 teamLab, 2009, Digital Work, 5 channels, 100 years

-The video started on the 10th of December 2009 and runs in parallel with the actual sea for 100 years.
-When looking at the original artwork 100 years from its beginning, what will be the state of the actual sea?
-Will the rise in sea levels be more serious than the WWF calculated?
+From the moment of this artwork’s creation in 2009, a world parallel with the actual sea is born.
+When looking at the artwork 100 years from its beginning, what will be the state of the actual sea?
+Will the rise in sea levels be more serious than the WWF predicted?
 Or will the sea levels be lower?
 The sea in this work continues to rise as we head toward that inevitable time.